alphajuliet/advent-2021/README.md

 My language of choice, as for 2020, is Clojure, which I am running in Doom Emacs.
 Clojure is a Lisp, it has immutable data, is very functional, fast, has an excellent set of built-in and external functions and libraries, and the full Java ecosystem is always there if you need it.

-I've also brought my little toolbox of simple utils from 2020 along to save some time.
+I've brought my little toolbox of simple utils from 2020 along to save some time.
+I also expect to need some graphs, combinatorics, parsing, and matrix manipulation along the way, so I have the `ubergraph`, `math.combinatorics`, `instaparse`, and `core.matrix` libraries respectively on standby.

 ### Day 1